s1m0n3g/warp-trading-bot/README.md

 - `AUTO_BUY_DELAY` - Delay in milliseconds before buying a token.
 - `MAX_BUY_RETRIES` - Maximum number of retries for buying a token.
 - `BUY_SLIPPAGE` - Slippage %
+- `BUY_SIGNAL_TIME_TO_WAIT` - Time to wait for buy signal in milliseconds
+- `BUY_SIGNAL_PRICE_INTERVAL` - Time between price checks for indicators
+- `BUY_SIGNAL_FRACTION_TIME_TO_WAIT` - % fraction how long to wait for indicator population of total time
+- `BUY_SIGNAL_LOW_VOLUME_THRESHOLD` - amount of different prices to collect before considered too low of a volume in relation to indicator population timer

 #### Sell